EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 echo ${EESSI_PILOT_VERSION}
 ```

 To do that, you need to run the `startprefix` command.
 However, we have several compatibility layers, and you'll need to run it for the one that matches the host node.
-For example, on an x86_64 linux machine:
+For example, on an aarch64 (ARM) linux machine:
 ```
 export EESSI_OS_TYPE=linux
-export EESSI_CPU_FAMILY=x86_64
+export EESSI_CPU_FAMILY=aarch64
 ${EESSI_CVMFS_REPO}/versions/${EESSI_PILOT_VERSION}/compat/${EESSI_OS_TYPE}/${EESSI_CPU_FAMILY}/startprefix
 ```